TASSIA710/TTT-Role-Counter/README.md

-# TTT-Role-Counter
+# TTT Role Counter

-TTT Role Counter
+Shows how many innocents, detectives and traitors have been selected at the start of every round.